simoesusp/TiraTampa/H_Brigde/README.md

 This is the description of a 12V H-Bridge circuit designed to AVOID short circuiting the output Mosfets.
 It works based on the principle that Mosfet N would turn ON from 0.7V until Mosfet P turn off point at 11.3V.
 All this time, the current between the Mosfets would be around 30A!!
-The idea in this projet is to invert that input signal, so that Mosfet N will only turn ON from 0 to 0.7V and will turn OFF long before Mosfet P turn ON when input signal is higher than 11.3V.
+The idea in this project is to invert that input signal, so that Mosfet N will only turn ON from 0 to 0.7V and will turn OFF long before Mosfet P turn ON when input signal is higher than 11.3V.
 The H-Bridge is very flexible: one can buy the output Mosfets according to the desired drive current and consequently cost of the project.

 Please, refer also to this alternative: VNH2SP30